hitjim/ting-bill-split/README.md

 # ting-bill-split
-Split your Ting bills based on usage for each line.
+Split your Ting bills based on usage for each device.

 ## Summary
 Ting provides cellular service in the United States using Sprint and T-Mobile networks - [Wikipedia](https://en.wikipedia.org/wiki/Ting_Inc.)